AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/01_Introduction.rst

 It is possible to do a line-by-line translation of C code to Ada.
 This feels like a natural step for a developer used to C paradigms.
 However, there may be very little benefit to doing so.
-For the purpose of this book, we’re going to assume that the choice of Ada over C is guided by considerations linked to reliability, safety or security.
+For the purpose of this book, we're going to assume that the choice of Ada over C is guided by considerations linked to reliability, safety or security.
 In order to improve upon the reliability, safety and security of our application, Ada paradigms should be applied in